 This is a great spot to see humpback whales in season.
 Enjoy the iconic cliff divers at Black Rock (Puu Kekaa) every sunset.
 You can stay nearby at one of the many hotels and condos that now line Kaanapali, that was Hawaii’s very first planned resort community.
 Also on hand is great shopping and dining and a plethora of activities.
 You’ll find yourself in a crowd of frolickers, that’s for sure.

 Hapuna Beach, Big Island (#7)

-Hapuna is known for swimming, surfing, boarding, snorkeling and sunbathing that are consistently top notch.
+One of Beat of Hawaii’s personal favorites, Hapuna is renowned for swimming, surfing, boarding, snorkeling and sunbathing that are consistently top notch.
 Do you know about Turtle Cove?
-At the far end of the beach, near the hotel, you’ll see Hawaiian green sea turtles.
+At the far end of the beach, near the Westin Hapuna Beach Hotel, you’ll see Hawaiian green sea turtles.

 This is big and beautiful, yet away from the hustle and bustle.
 We’ve never felt crowded on Hapuna Beach.